 Cost-wise, Dumbarton real estate falls squarely into the bottom end of the Redwood City market, with homes selling for post-recession prices that undercut most Peninsula neighborhoods literally by hundreds of thousands of dollars.
-A recent check of the MLS showed active single-family Dumbarton homes for sale priced at or below $1 million.
+A recent check of the MLS showed active single-family Dumbarton homes average price is $1.2 million.

 Fair Oaks, located adjacent to (and oddly north of – the “original” Fair Oaks changed its name to “Atherton” after an attempted annexation by Menlo Park in 1923) North Fair Oaks, is the site of the Fair Oaks Community Center, the Fair Oaks Branch of the Redwood City library and a variety of businesses, restaurants and shops along Middlefield Road.
 Fair Oaks real estate is a hodge-podge of single-family homes built anywhere from the 1920s to the 1980s and low-rise apartments buildings of similar vintages.
 Some SFHs are almost amazingly tiny, with as little as 700 square feet of living space, and can have one, two, three or four bedrooms.